9 Cool and Different Things to do in Florence, Italy

 Check availability to skip the line and see Michelangelo’s David at the Accademia Gallery.
 This tour has a max of only 9 people.
 Even better.

-We did this for a tour of the Vatican in Rome and it was worth every penny.
-It does cost more than the ticket alone but how many times in your life will you visit the Sistine Chapel?
+We did this for a Rome Vatican tour, and it was worth every penny.
+It does cost more than the ticket alone, but how many times in your life will you visit the Sistine Chapel?
 That was my mindset.

 Quirky Things to Do in Florence